-How Easy Is it to Find Work as an Indexer?
+How Easy Is it to Find Indexing Work?

 As in many types of freelance work, getting the first few commissions might be difficult.
 If you do happen to have contacts in the publishing industry, use these as much as possible.

 National indexing societies maintain listings of indexers, with information about their qualifications, experience and subjects of interest.
 Some directories are more newbie-friendly than others.
 However, membership of a society enables contacts to be made, and contacts can be key in obtaining those first commissions.
 Indexers who are unable to take on a particular commission are usually more than ready to recommend another colleague.
 Experienced indexers who have acted as mentors to beginners, will at times recommend their students if they show sufficient promise.

 Before making on-spec applications to publishers, it is useful to have a few indexes completed.
 Consider offering your services at a low rate, or perhaps even for free in order to get those all important first indexes under your belt.
 Ways to gain this experience include: